ianmacs/home/README.md

 including commiting your changes to git as the projects feature is enabled.

-# Using mosquitto, influxdb, and grafana
+# Using node-red, mosquitto, influxdb, and grafana

 From inside node-red, use host name "mosquitto" to reach the mosquitto service with the user name and password configured previously.